What the PLDD Method IsPercutaneous Laser Disc Decompression

 ※After receiving treatment here, if you receive the same treatment again with the next 3 years, the treatment costs will be half the amount.

-※It is possible to pay with various types of credit card.
+※It is possible to pay by credit card (VISA, MasterCard).

 5 Types of Outpatient Treatment for Low Back Pain